-A student may be considered to be missing if his or her absence is contrary to their usual pattern of behavior and/or if unusual circumstances may have caused the absence.
+There is no minimum amount of time that is necessary to be considered missing.
+A student may be missing if their absence is contrary to their usual pattern of behavior and/or if unusual circumstances may have caused the absence.

 Such circumstances may include, but not be limited to, a report or suspicion that the missing student may be the victim of foul play, has expressed suicidal thoughts, is under the influence of alcohol or other drugs, is in danger, or has been with persons who may endanger the student's welfare.